Erik-Donath/Lite2Edit/README.md

 - What it does: Converts Litematica `.litematic` schematics into a WorldEdit clipboard that you can paste or manipulate.
 - Who it's for: Players and server admins who use Fabric + WorldEdit and want to import Litematica files easily.
-- Simple install: drop the mod JAR into your Fabric `mods/` folder (alongside WorldEdit and required Fabric components) and open `.litematic` files with a WorldEdit-aware tool.
+- Simple install: drop the mod JAR into your Fabric `mods/` folder (alongside WorldEdit and required Fabric components).

 ---